 We offer a variety of services to meet the needs of women during pregnancy, the postpartum period, and throughout the course of motherhood.
-Crossroads Counseling is a partner of Joyful Life Birth & Counseling Services and together we provide maternal care services to women in all stages of motherhood.
+At Crossroads, we provide maternal care services to women in all stages of motherhood.

 Our Maternal Care Services include:

 Pregnancy, childbirth, and motherhood are life-altering experiences, which are impacted by each woman’s individual needs and unique history.
 The mental and emotional impact of pregnancy and childbirth often far exceed the expectations of many women.
 Factors such as elevated hormone levels, exhaustion, discomfort, and anxiety and depression can cause problems in communication, relationships, and managing emotions.
 For some, unexpected struggles may arise, such as triggered memories of trauma or abuse, fear of the childbirth experience, difficulty adjusting to the responsibilities of being a mother, and perinatal mood and anxiety disorders (e.g., postpartum depression).
 Beyond the childbearing year, many women continue to struggle with motherhood as they address difficult parenting decisions, growing families, relational disconnections, sexual and hormonal changes, and many other challenges.

 While these are common experiences to many women, the impact of their occurrence can be lessened and eased through the additional care and attention provided by a mental health professional.
 We use the term “maternal mental health” to refer to the broad spectrum of mental health issues that arise in connection with motherhood.
 More specifically, we refer to “perinatal mental health” as the way in which pregnancy and the postpartum period intersect with, and affect, a woman’s mental health.